 He emptied the bong and baggies, but this second cycle took only flecks of the remaining crust.

 Dan refilled the bong and baggies, but frustration didn’t provide enough energy to shake them for long.
 He was still drunk and hungover.
 He decided to let it soak while he slept through the afternoon.
 He took off the gloves and surgical mask.

 He must have been more tired than he realized, because he slept through the night.

 In the morning gunk slipped into the sink with a satisfying sound, and the glass gleamed.
 Dan slid the glass tube into the lower chamber and poured the powder from the tupperware into its bowl.

 Cleaning the bong taught Dan how to fill it with water for smoking.
 Fluid poured in the top would flow up the five glass fingers to fill the bottom chamber.
 Only enough water remained in the top chamber to cover the glass fingers’ slots, so smoke would have to bubble through them.

 Having the rest of Sunday free, Dan sat on the couch and toked up.

 Some kind of amoeba bubbled and blopped on the Mountain.
 The amoeba was translucent orange and the size of a man.
 It wriggled like it didn’t want to exist.

 A shadow passed over the amoeba.
 An enormous bird landed beside the oozing thing with thunderous wing-beats.
 The sapphire bird in sky-blue robes used emerald eyes to watch the flakes in the amoeba turn to teeth.
-Molars and canines and worse were torturous instruments tearing the amoeba’s innards.
+Molars and canines were torturous instruments tearing the amoeba’s innards.
 The amoeba smacked the ground wetly.